steveloughran/kerberos_and_hadoop/sections/hadoop_tokens.md

  1. The tokens must be renewed before they expire: once expired, a token is worthless.
  1. Token renewers can be implemented as a Hadoop RPC service, or by other means, *including HTTP*.
+ 1. Token renewal may simply be the updating of an expiry time in the server, without pushing out new tokens to the clients.
+This scales well when there are many processes across the cluster associated with a single application..

  For the HDFS Client protocol, the client protocol itself is the token renewer.
 A client may talk to the Namenode using its current token, and request a new one, so refreshing it.